 I arrived, bleary-eyed, in Papakura last week.
-I blame the libraries; I'd got carried away the night before, reading a library copy of Alan Cumming's memoir mystery, Not My Father's Son, until 3am.
+I blame the libraries; I'd got carried away the night before, reading a library copy of Alan Cumming's memoir mystery,

 Confirmed: Cumming belongs to the grand tradition of queer British actors who write beautifully about their lives and times.
 See also: Stephen Fry, Rupert Everett and even Quentin Crisp, who played glittery-eyed Queen Elizabeth I in Orlando.

 Just as Orlando skips through the eras, so does Papakura.
 The notorious New Zealand Wars garrison town now hints at 1980s nostalgia: free parking, bare feet and a large post office (okay, a Post Shop).
 But walk into the entrance shared by Papakura Museum and Sir Edmund Hillary Library and you jump forward to 2010, the year of the Jasmax building refurbishment.